NATO signs $700 million Stinger missile contract as it makes plans to boost arms production

 Out of 32 NATO members, 23 are expected to meet the 2% commitment this year, up from just six before Russia’s invasion of Ukraine.

-Estonian Minister of Defense Hanno Pevkur told the Chamber that Russia is now spending an estimated 7 to 9 percent of its GDP on defense.
-Estonia is spending more than three percent of its GDP on defense but needs to do more to refill its stockpiles, Pevkur said.
+Estonian Defense Minister Hanno Pevkur told the Chamber of Commerce that Russia is now spending an estimated 7% to 9% of its GDP on defense.
+Estonia is spending more than 3% of its GDP on defense, but needs to do more to refill its stockpiles, Pevkur said.

 Since the invasion, the U.S. has provided more than $53.6 billion in weapons and security assistance to Ukraine.
 This support, at a time when the U.S. also is sending weapons to Israel and Taiwan, has strained the U.S. stockpile.
 The rest of the NATO members and other international partners have provided about $50 billion altogether in weapons and security assistance, according to the Kiel Institute for the World Economy, an independent research organization based in Germany.

-National security adviser Jake Sullivan told the Chamber of Commerce that for the first time ever, the NATO countries will each pledge to make plans to strengthen their own industrial defense capacity.
+National security adviser Jake Sullivan told Tuesday’s gathering that for the first time ever, the NATO countries will each pledge to make plans to strengthen their own industrial defense capacity.
 He said this would help the alliance “prioritize production of the most vital defense equipment we would need in the event of a conflict.”

 Two NATO officials, speaking on condition of anonymity to provide details that have not been announced publicly, said part of the summit is focused on having each member commit to submitting defense industrial plans over the next year on how they would boost internal production.